 40. Lots of Eats

-There are plenty of places to grab great eats in Staunton including: Depot Grille, Byers Street Bistro, Split Banana, Shenandoah Pizza, Mrs. Rowe’s, Clock Tower, Kline’s, Mill Street Grill, Cranberries, Pampered Palate, Zynodoa, Baja Bean Co., and Emilio’s.
-There’s also Joe’s Steak House, George Bowers Grocery, The Store, AVA Restaurant & Wine Bar, Taste of India, Mike Lund Food, and The Shack.
-Many of the chain restaurants are also available in the Staunton-Waynesboro area.
+There are plenty of places to grab great eats in Staunton including: Depot Grille, Byers Street Bistro, Split Banana, Shenandoah Pizza, Mrs. Rowe’s, Clock Tower, Kline’s Ice Cream, Mill Street Grill, Cranberries, Pampered Palate, Zynodoa, Baja Bean Co., and Emilio’s.
+There’s also Taste of India, Mike Lund Food, and The Shack.
+Many chain restaurants are also available in the Staunton-Waynesboro area.

 Photo by Lynn R. Mitchell